velipso/gvsave/README.md

 .end
 ```

-Also notice you can see the meaning behind `failCode` in this file.
+Also notice you can see the meaning behind `Save.failCode` in this file.

 ### Copying code to IWRAM